PFAS analysis script

 • Homol. series: if any of the peaks in a profile from a specific measurement file are part of a homologue series, this is indicated in the format file ID(peak ID) for up to the five most intense profile peaks.
 The file and peak IDs can then be used to retrieve more information on the involved homologue serie(s) by inserting them in the field/table of tab Results → File-wise grouping → Homologues → Peaks in series, and as shown by red boxes in the right-sided UI screenshot.
 Selection of a row in this table will filter the series in the Series subtab.

 Otherwise, in case none of the detected fragments matched, this output is set to none.
-In case the profile peaks never ranged in any MS/MS extraction window for fragmentation, it is set to NA.
+In case the profile peaks never ranged in any MS2 extraction window for fragmentation, it is set to NA.

 The profiles in this csv output are sorted by their amount of associated information on these above four points, and then by decreasing maximum peak intensity.
 Their IDs can also be inserted in the tab Results → Cross-file profiling → Single-profiles / components for further inspection.